 Not to mention the grease fire possibilities!

-Obviously the more fat the ground beef has the more calories and vice versa.
-All things to consider if you are conscious of that.
+Obviously, the more fat the ground beef has, the more calories, and vice versa.
+These are all things to consider if you are conscious of that.

 Forming the patties

 There are a few tips and tricks for forming burger patties.

 You don’t want to handle the meat too much as it will overwork the proteins in the meat and risk your patties falling apart on the grill.